2ndSightLab/ai-tracker/issues.md

 Fixed issues in fixed.md

-## Today's objectives:

-🟡 If I have OUs and accounts and I want to align them to teh configuration > using drift management, list all the OUS in config and all the OUs in the account.
-Specify if the OUs in the config should be renamed to OUs in the acount or vice versa...then do the same for accouunts in OUs...then resources

 🟡 Need to fix SCP for manage kiro to allow identity center + kiro for that account only.
 All other accounts blocked from kiro.
 Fix SCP

 🟡 S3 cloudwatch logging (to replae s3 access log bucket) - Delivery to CloudWatch Logs is billed at standard CloudWatch Logs rates: The Infrequent Access log class ingests at a lower cost than the Standard class, but does not support metric filters. >> need the option to specify infrequent or standrd access per bucket to log to cw

-🟡 Fix rename/menu issues

 🟡 When rename in config, rename in AWS > which means tracking the renaming actions (from > to)